governance-game/governance-game/README.md

 ## Roadmap

-1. Finalize first design with Noun project icons and do a print.
+1. Finalize first design with Noun project icons and do a print. (done)
 2. Test the game with real users and collect feedback.
 3. Iterate on the cards and rules.
 Create custom icons/imagery?
 4. Do a second small scale print run.